May 6, 2018 – September 3, 2018

-A publication with full color images documents the exhibition and provides scholarship on Overton’s oeuvre with a focus on her outdoor works with essays by Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement, New Museum; Kari Cwynar, Curator, Don River Valley Park Art Program; Leah Pires, PhD Candidate, Department of Art History, Columbia University; and Jess Wilcox, Director of Exhibitions, Socrates Sculpture Park.
-The catalogue will be released in summer 2018 and will be available for purchase through Socrates’ website.
+A publication documents the exhibition and provides scholarship on Overton’s oeuvre with a focus on her outdoor works with essays by Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement, New Museum; Kari Cwynar, Curator, Don River Valley Park Art Program; Leah Pires, PhD Candidate, Department of Art History, Columbia University; and Jess Wilcox, Director of Exhibitions, Socrates Sculpture Park.
+The catalogue will be released in fall 2018 and will be available for purchase through Socrates’ website.

 The publication is made possible by the Henry Luce Foundation.